Canary-Prism/slavacord/README.md

 ## Discord Bridge

-this library depends on [Discord Bridge](https://github.com/Canary-Prism/discord-bridge) which provides a unified api for other Discord api wrappers
+this library depends on [Discord Bridge](https://github.com/Canary-Prism/discord-bridge) version 3.0.0 which provides a unified api for other Discord api wrappers

 to interface with the actual api wrapper you're using, whatever that may be, the implementation